WeblateOrg/weblate/docs/contributing/code.rst

 Security by Design Principles
 -----------------------------

-Any code for Weblate should be writted with `Security by Design Principles`_ in mind.
+Any code for Weblate should be written with `Security by Design Principles`_ in mind.

 .. _Security by Design Principles: https://wiki.owasp.org/index.php/Security_by_Design_Principles